maelle/simplymaelle/content/post/2024-01-19-pro-git-scott-chacon-reading-notes/index.md

 ## Awesome diagrams

-One of my favorite parts of the book were the diagram such as the one illustrating "Git stores data as snapshots of the project over time".
+One of my favorite parts of the book were the diagrams such as the one illustrating "Git stores data as snapshots of the project over time".

 ## A reminder of why we use Git